AmanSharma061/AmanSharma061/README.md

 - 🚀 Building an Events Management platform using Next.js.
 - 🌐 Exploring serverless architecture for scalable applications.
-- 🌱 Contributing to open-source projects that align with my interests.
+- 🌱 Creating  projects that align with my interests.

 ### 📫 Connect with Me